When

 same exhilaration you would have gotten then, now.
 A driving deja vu,

 if you will.
-Like many car enthusiasts, we started at the
+Like many (poor) car enthusiasts,

 bottom, doing mechanical repair, welding and body restoration on our